M7Tro/chalk/README.md

 I will set the backend up similarly to what I have done in the tutorials before.
 The npm packages insdide node_modules and package.json will be installed in the root directory and the server.js will be launched from the root directory.

+Signup functinoality is ready.
+The email and a hashed password are saved.

+Next, I will set up login functionality.
+For this, I will add a static login method to the userSchema that uses provided credentials to verify a user.

+Inside the static method of the userSchema, you can refer to the model and access methods like find() using the keyword "this".